 For toddlers, a train track is sensational, but sitting on a battery-operated locomotive takes the fun to the next level.
 Also, if Thomas & Friends happens to be his or her favorite cartoon, this is special, guaranteed.
 This durable car-like locomotive is easy to operate and is accompanied by sounds and phrases.

 This train is suitable for the youngest of toddlers.
 When it becomes dull going round in circles, the locomotive also functions off the track.
 Watch out!

 If your kid’s area has limited space for a train track, this might be the solution you’re looking for.
-This canyon-themed train set has multi-level tracks on one side, convertible to a plain table on the other side.
+This train set has multi-level tracks.

 6. Hape Wooden Train Set